-Holding Trust During Institutional Uncertainty
+Holding Trust During Uncertainty

 Washington and Lee University

-While Washington and Lee University publicly debated a possible name change tied to its Confederate history, prospective students and families were making consequential enrollment decisions.
+While Washington and Lee University publicly debated a possible name change tied to its Confederate history, prospective students and families were making consequential decisions.

 Applications were open.
 Campus visits continued.
 Media scrutiny intensified.
-Emotions were real.

 In periods of institutional uncertainty, marketing can easily become reactive, defensive, or fragmented.

-The greater risk was relational.
 Families needed transparency without speculation.
 Students needed reassurance without dismissal.
 Admissions counselors needed guidance that was clear and consistent.

 At the same time, W&L was advancing a prospect-focused website redesign and expanding virtual recruitment infrastructure.
 The experience had to remain strong and forward-moving while the institution navigated public examination.

-• Aligned recruitment messaging with official university communications without editorializing or speculating.
+• Aligned recruitment messaging with official university communications without editorializing

 • Maintained cohesion across web, email, counselor outreach, paid media, and digital channels.

-Approach: Discipline and Integration
+Discipline and Integration

 Clarity Without Commentary